noah-geerts/yap/README.md

       },
 ```

 would fail, and you would need to use getAccessTokenWithPopup instead so the user can consent.
-Thankfully, if your additional APIs do not have any custom scope, for example the Yap Backend, then:
+This even inclues, your additional APIs that do not have any custom scope, for example with the Yap Backend:

 ```typescript
 getAccessTokenSilently({